Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Paul's current teaching activities span all years of the various degree course programmes operated by the Department.
-He coordinates several modules including: Introduction to Biochemical Engineering (Yr1 UG), Protein Biochemistry and Biophysics for Engineers (Yr2 UG), Research Projects (Yr4 UG), and the post-experience MBI training module in Biocatalysis.
+He coordinates several modules including Protein Biochemistry and Biophysics for Engineers (Yr2 UG), Chemistry for Biochemical Engineers (Yr3 UG), Research Projects (Yr4 UG), and the post-experience MBI training module in Biocatalysis.
 He also teaches aspects of protein biochemistry, enzyme kinetics, biocatalysis and protein engineering, on a range of other modules for undergraduate and Masters level students.

-Paul also has administrative roles as Departmental Research Admissions Tutor, and as Director of an EPSRC Centre for Doctoral Training in Emergent Macromolecular Therapies.
+Paul also has administrative roles as Departmental Research Admissions Tutor, and as Director of the EPSRC Centre for Doctoral Training in Emergent Macromolecular Therapies.

 |01-SEP-2009||Reader||Biochemical Engineering||University College London, United Kingdom|

 |01-APR-2000 – 01-SEP-2007||Lecturer||Biochemical Engineering||UCL, United Kingdom|